-Lineberger, a Republican, was the representative for California's 9th congressional district from 1925 to 1927.
+Lineberger was the representative for California’s 9th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Apr 1921 to Mar 1927, Lineberger missed 195 of 652 roll call votes, which is 29.9%.
 This is much worse than the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.

 |Dec 1924-Mar 1925||54||4||7.4%||64th|

 |Dec 1925-Feb 1926||19||4||21.1%||85th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information